kmcaloney15/greatreads/README.md

 - [ ] Use stars to to measure the rating instead of numbers
 - [ ] Create user bookshelves on their profile pages
 - [ ] Connect a book api

+## ReadMe Credits:
+All book information, images and descriptions were sourced from GoodReads.com (the real one).
+Special thanks to Mark Gerken and Jordan Freundlich for help with figuring out hte logic to reference the reviews.